 First, clinicians can tell patients that use of any tobacco product can be harmful but that combustible tobacco use is by far the most harmful.
 Second, they can strongly encourage patients who use tobacco to stop using any combustible or smokeless tobacco product.
 All such patients should be encouraged to quit, including those with serious mental health or active substanceabuse disorders.
-When patients are willing to try to quit, evidencebased cessation treatments (e.g., physician advice, quit-line counseling, and medications approved by the Food and Drug Administration [FDA]) should be provided.3 cluding behavioral strategies such as refraining from smoking in their home or car.
-In addition, clinicians can tell patients who smoke that using NRTs may help them reduce and ultimately end their combustible use; there are many FDA-approved NRTs, including newer forms such as the nicotine mini-lozenge, that can quell the urge to smoke.
+When patients are willing to try to quit, evidencebased cessation treatments (e.g., physician advice, quit-line counseling, and medications approved by the Food and Drug Administration [FDA]) should be provided.3

-Third, smokers who are not willing to make a quit attempt can be urged to smoke combustibles as little as possible - and perhaps to use established strategies for reducing smoking, in-
+Third, smokers who are not willing to make a quit attempt can be urged to smoke combustibles as little as possible - and perhaps to use established strategies for reducing smoking, including behavioral strategies such as refraining from smoking in their home or car.3 In addition, clinicians can tell patients who smoke that using NRTs may help them reduce and ultimately end their combustible use3; there are many FDA-approved NRTs, including newer forms such as the nicotine mini-lozenge, that can quell the urge to smoke.